Ayao

 Ayao is an orisha in the Santería pantheon.
-She is the orisha of the air.
-Ayao is considered to reside in both the forest and in the eye of the tornado.
-She works closely with Osain and is a fierce warrior.
+She is the orisha of the air, and is considered to reside in both the forest and in the eye of the tornado.
+She works closely with Ọsanyìn and is a fierce warrior.
 Ayao has among her implements a crossbow with a serpent, a quill, and nine stones.
 She is commonly placed next to her sister, Oya.
 Her colors are brown and green.
 Ayao's cult was thought to be lost among various adherents; however, a growing number of olorichas have her in their possession.

+Rituals and practices

+Her rituals often involve the use of feathers, gourds, and machetes, symbolizing her swift and protective nature.
+Devotees honor Ayao through offerings of fresh herbs, smoked fish, and white wine during ceremonies held in sacred groves or near ceiba trees.
+Drumming and songs dedicated to her call upon her energies to aid in transformation and to dispel negativity.
+She is also venerated in conjunction with other orishas like Oyá, often appearing in rituals to emphasize balance between chaos and protection.